-If you're anything like us, you can't get enough of old Mason jars.
-There's no question about their practicality and beauty, not to mention the endless variety of uses.
-You can use Mason jars for drinks, meals, DIY projects, making $1,000 in one sitting… wait, what was that last example?!
+If you're anything like us, chances are you can't get enough of old Mason jars.
+There's no question that they're practical and beautiful, not to mention that they have a seemingly endless variety of uses.
+You can utilize Mason jars for drinks, meals, DIY projects, and even making a ton of money in one sitting — if you own the right ones.

-Old Mason jars are just one of the internet's best-kept secret gold mines.
+Old Mason jars are one of the internet's best-kept secret gold mines.
 And how good is this gold?
-Well, just take a look at the vintage ball blue quart Mason jar selling for $1,000 on eBay.
-And the vintage amber fruit Mason jar selling for $500 on the same site.
+Well, just take a look at the Ball ideal, a vintage Mason jar selling for $1,200 on eBay right now — and see if your jaw doesn't drop while browsing the vintage amber fruit Mason jar selling for about $500 on the same site.

-There’s also a couple of other old Mason jars out there in seriously high demand — and seriously low supply.
-In other words, ka-ching, ka-ching for you if you happen to have one at home!
-One great example is the ultra-rare upside-down ball Mason jar.
-The glassware piece that could double as a dispenser for a coffee grinder was only issued from 1900 to 1910.
-It’s worth today is $1,000.
+There are also a couple of other old Mason jars out there in seriously high demand — and seriously low supply — from collectors today.
+(In other words, ka-ching, ka-ching for you if you happen to have one at home!)
+One great example is the ultra-rare upside-down Ball Mason jar.
+This glassware piece was only issued from 1900 to 1910.
+Now, it's worth about $1,000.

-Anyone who’s a fan of happy mistakes can be appreciative of the fact that an old Mason jar once considered an "error" is among these valuable items today.
-The infamous violet Columbia Mason jar developed a purple tint when exposed to the sun, a result of manganese added to the jars.
-But people were such fans that manufacturers began actually selling it in that shade — purposefully — in 1905.
-Considering it’s worth $400 today, it looks like they made a smart choice.
+Some folks who enjoy hearing about happy mistakes might be tickled by the fact that an old Mason jar once considered an "error" is among these valuable items today.
+The infamous violet Columbia Mason jar developed a purple tint when it was exposed to the sun, which was a result of manganese added to the glass.
+But people were such fans of the lovely color that manufacturers actually began selling it in that shade — purposefully — in 1905.
+Considering that its estimated worth is $400 today, it seems like they made a smart choice.

-Make sure it’s actually considered "old" in the Mason jar world.
-The further back in years from when it was created, the better.
+- Confirm that the old Mason jar is truly considered "old" in the Mason jar world.
 (Hint: Mason jars were first invented in 1858.)

-Find out some super-helpful tips to save money in the video below.
+After you make that cash, find out some super-helpful tips to save your hard-earned money in the video below: